ComputationalThermodynamics/MAGEMin_C.jl/docs/src/database.md

     Developing new, more widely applicable, thermodynamic datasets is a huge research topic, which will require funding to develop the models themselves, as well as to perform targeted experiments to calibrate those models.

 !!! warning
-    For most users, we recommend starting with the relevant single-system database (mp, um, mb, ig, igad, or mtl) before exploring extended/composite databases.
-When using extended database, mind that all phases are active by default and that the user needs to selected the adequate subset.
+    For most users, we recommend starting with the relevant single-system database (mp, um, mb, ig, igad, or mtl) before exploring extended/composite databases, including `all`.
+When using an extended or composite database, mind that all phases are active by default and that the user needs to select the adequate subset (see `select_phases`/`remove_phases` in [MAGEMin_C.jl: options](MAGEMin_C/options.md)).

 ---